 The Community Foundation is exempt from federal income taxes under Section 501(c)(3) of the IRC and from District of Columbia franchise tax under applicable tax regulations, except for income from activities not related to its tax-exempt purpose, which primarily includes unrelated business income from certain investments that are subject to federal and state income taxes.
-No provision for income taxes was recorded during the year ended March 31, 2022 since The Community Foundation had no significant unrelated business income.
-The Community Foundation has no temporary timing differences that would give rise to deferred tax assets or liabilities; therefore, The Community Foundation has no deferred taxes at March 31, 2022.
+No provision for income taxes was recorded during the year ended March 31, 2023 since The Community Foundation had no significant unrelated business income.
 The Community Foundation is not a private foundation pursuant to section 509(a)(1) of the IRC.
-The Steinberg Foundation is recognized by the IRS as a not-for-profit, tax-exempt organization under Section 501(c)(3) of the IRC.
-Effective June 30, 2021, the Board of Directors of the Steinberg Foundation voted to cease serving as a supporting organization of The Community Foundation, and the Steinberg Foundation was converted into a private foundation under Section 509(a).

 In accordance with authoritative guidance on accounting for uncertainty in income taxes issued by the FASB, The Community Foundation recognizes tax liabilities for uncertain tax positions when it is more likely than not that a tax position will not be sustained upon examination and settlement with various taxing authorities.
 Liabilities for uncertain tax positions are measured based upon the largest amount of benefit that is greater than 50% likely of being realized upon settlement.
 The guidance on accounting for uncertainty in income taxes also addresses de-recognition, classification, interest and penalties on income taxes, and accounting in interim periods.
-With few exceptions, The Community Foundation is no longer subject to income tax examinations by the U.S. federal, state or local tax authorities for years ended March 31, 2018 and prior.
+With few exceptions, The Community Foundation is no longer subject to income tax examinations by the U.S. federal, state or local tax authorities for years ended March 31, 2019 and prior.
 Management has evaluated the tax positions of The Community Foundation and has concluded that no material uncertain tax positions have been taken that require adjustment to the financial statements to comply with the provisions of this guidance.